DarrachBarneveld/Project3-CodeInstitute/README.md

 While writing the code in Visual Studio Code I used the linter [PyLance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) to guide me in the best practice of formating and also hints on functional writing.

-Code Institute's [Python Linter](https://pep8ci.herokuapp.com/) was the main resouce during the code validation process.
-The relevant code passes with overall success with occassional minor warnings.
+Code Institute's [Python Linter](https://pep8ci.herokuapp.com/) was used to check PEP8 validation.
+This was used at the end of the projects completion to catch any remaining errors.

 <details><summary>PEP8 Validation: run.py</summary>
 <!-- <img src="documentation/testing/run-py.png"> -->